7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 KAZI’s eco-friendly hanging planters and other biodegradable pots are exclusively crafted from 100% natural raffia, sweet grass, and sisal and colored with food-safe natural dyes.

-Being a biodegradable plant container means you safely rip them and toss them in the compost to be made into soil for future plants.
-How’s that for a circularly ecological garden?
+You safely rip them and toss them in the compost to be made into soil for your ecological garden.

 Supply chain & labor practices: